3 Growth and development

 This child is a very good example of how valuable routine growth monitoring is to identify problems.
 The cause of her weight loss can now be investigated and corrected before her weight drops below the normal range.

 3. How often should a child’s weight be routinely measured to monitor growth?

-Monthly, until the child is 1-year-old, and then every 6 months until they are 5.
-Weight should also be monitored at every visit to the clinic, hospital or general practitioner.
+Monthly, until the child is 1-year-old, and then every 2 months until they are 2 years old and then every 6 months until 5 years of old.
+Weight should also be monitored at a visit to the clinic, hospital or general practitioner.

 4. How valuable is height for monitoring growth?

 Height is a good measure of growth over a long period of time.
 Therefore, height should be measured every year from 1 year.
 Length (usually measured while the child is under 1 year) and head circumference are not routinely measured unless there is a good indication.
 Weight is the best measure of growth over a short period such as the time between visits to the clinic.

 A wasted child is very thin.
 Weight for length falls below the -2 line and the mid-upper arm circumference will be below the normal range.
 The body mass index in an older child will also be low.
 Wasting is an important sign of malnutrition due to starvation or illness.
 These children usually have lost a lot of weight recently.
 This needs urgent investigation.

 A 5-year-old child is examined at a preschool.
 Both her weight and height fall equally below the -2 line.
 She does not appear to be thin and looks generally well.
 She has attended the local clinic regularly and her size has been well documented as following the growth lines on her Road-to-Health Booklet since birth.
 At birth she weighed 2000 g at term.

 1. What is the growth pattern of his child?